NuGet/Home/accepted/2024/supplied-by-platform.md

   - list package - Prototype shows that since the reference does not really exist, it is not show at all.
   - dotnet nuget why - TODO NK

+### NET SDK - selecting packages to be pruned

+See [Prior art](#net-sdk-package-pruning) for more details on how the .NET SDK prunes packages at runtime today.
+The particular pruning is based on the resulting list of shared frameworks.
+The .NET SDK will provide the list at the beginning of the restore operation.
+Given that packages are allowed to bring in a shared framework, and that is not known by the .NET SDK at the beginning of restore, package graphs brought in by packages are not going to be pruned with the current solution.

+A potential solution may be adding a way to prune additional frameworks as an opt-in.

 ## Drawbacks

 - The risk of this feature is driven by the packages that are being pruned.
 Given that the list of packages that will be provided by the SDK is already being pruned in a different way, one could argue that the risks have been well mitigated there.